malintha-induwara/chat-app/README.md

-Chat Application Using JAVA FX
+Chat Application Using JAVA-FX

+Technologies Used
+*Sockets